Agalychnis callidryas: Description

 Agalychnis callidryas is an easily recognizable species due to its colorful appearance.
 In terms of size, males reach about 2 inches while females grow to 3 inches and are the larger of the two.
 Adult individuals are distinctively colored, with bright green bodies, light blue or cream colored bellies, and blue and yellow stripes along their sides.
 Their feet are bright orange and have suction cups which help them adhere to the bottom of leaves where they spend most of their time.
 Their skin is smooth with little to no bumps, another feature which helps the frog blend into their leafy surroundings.
+Additionally, they have a gland that secretes mucus on the outermost layer of their skin to resist water loss and offer some defense against infections.
 An impressive feature is their bright red colored eyes with vertical slits.
 They do not have a true eyelid, but rather a nictitating membrane that allows light to enter the eye so that they will awaken when predators are approaching.

-The frog's coloration is representative of “flash coloration.”
+The frog's coloration is representative of flash coloration.
 Flash coloration describes when an organism displays certain colors at rest compared to when in motion.
-In the red-eyed tree frog’s case, the frog’s startling red eyes are hidden when its eyes are closed allowing it to blend in with leaves.
+In the red-eyed tree frog's case, the frog's startling red eyes are hidden when its eyes are closed allowing it to blend in with leaves.
 When the frog is startled, it can flash its bright red eyes, orange webbed feet, and blue and yellow lateral stripes, which all serve the purpose of startling predators and allowing the frog time to escape.
-Although the frog is brightly colored, this does not confer toxicity or aposematism like it may in related tree frog species.
+Although the frog is brightly colored, this does not convey toxicity or aposematism as it may in related tree frog species.

 Distribution of color morphs

 Though the main coloring of Agalychnis callidryas is consistent, there are some variations in morphs across the geographical range of the species.
 Red-eyed tree frogs have variation in the color of their side stripes, which in Costa Rica and Panama specifically includes blue, blue/red, orange and purple.

+Red-eyed tree frogs blend in easily with the vegetation of tropical rainforests due to them being green color.
 There are several hypotheses for the reason behind the existence of these color morphs.
 One strong hypothesis is that the existence of orange and purple morphs in Costa Rica are caused by isolation by distance, because the orange and purple morphs were not genetically distinct groups.
 It is possible that color patterns have been affected by different selective pressures, and that the existence of some morphs are due to genetic drift.